 Many people use January to rethink their eating habits and reduce indulgences.
-I personally think that 2021 is not the year for reducing any small pleasures we can come by (so far).
+I personally think that the New Year is not the time for reducing any small pleasures.
 Here, dessert is – and will always be – on the menu.

 However, the holidays brought many rich things to our plates in the form of stately layer cakes, decadent chocolate, and so much candy.
 A few lighter desserts are in order, I think.
 These small cheesecake cups are made with creamy fat-free yogurt and cream cheese, so they taste absolutely indulgent but won’t weigh you down.